gvwilson/thirdbit/src/fiction/iffy/index.md

-Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance sims featuring dashing Zillion smugglers with smoldering eyes who didn't realize how empty their lives were until they met the right person, who was inevitably a poor but honest sailor.
+Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance sims featuring dashing smugglers with smoldering eyes who didn't realize how empty their lives were until they met the right person, who was inevitably a poor but honest sailor.
-The stories were churned out by a core in Rothera that had spent the war crafting inspirational propaganda for soldiers and civilians.
+The stories were churned out by a core in Rothera that had spent the war crafting inspirational propaganda.
 Their implausibility and steamy dialogue only added to the thrill Iffy felt whenever she managed to get an hour alone with Aunt Naggie's app.